shapeshed/shapeshed.com/content/posts/designing_with_grids_in_photoshop.md

-{
-  "title": "Designing with grids in Photoshop", "date": "2008-04-10T00:00:00+01:00",
++++
+date = "2008-04-10T00:00:00+01:00"
-  "description": "Creating a grid to base your designs on is invaluable for giving structure to the page.
-Here's a quick introduction to grids and how you can speed up creating them in Photoshop. ", "tags": [
+description = "Creating a grid to base your designs on is invaluable for giving structure to the page.
+Here's a quick introduction to grids and how you can speed up creating them in Photoshop. " tags = ["Design", "Photoshop"] title = "Designing with grids in Photoshop"

-    "Design",
-    "Photoshop"
-  ]
-}
++++

 ## Learning from newspapers